pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/IntegratingWithTestFrameworks.md

 }
 ```

-> Note: You must import SnapshotTesting with the `@_spi(Experimental)` attribute to get access to
+> Important: You must import SnapshotTesting with the `@_spi(Experimental)` attribute to get access
-this functionality because Swift Testing's own `CustomExecutionTrait` is hidden behind the same
+to this functionality because Swift Testing's own `CustomExecutionTrait` is hidden behind the same
 SPI flag.
 This means this API is subject to change in the future, but hopefully Apple will
 publicize this tool soon.